Helen Winkelmann: Early judicial career

 Winkelmann began work as a law clerk with Auckland firm Nicholson Gribbin (later Phillips Fox, now DLA Piper).
 In 1988, at age 25, Winkelmann became the first female partner and one of the youngest partners ever in the firm's then 117-year history.
 She remained at that firm until May 2001 when she began practice as a barrister sole specialising in insolvency, commercial litigation and medical disciplinary litigation.

-Winkelmann was appointed a High Court Judge in July 2004 by which time the youngest of her four children, twins, were aged five.
-She was appointed as Chief High Court Judge with effect from 1 February 2010.
+Winkelmann was appointed a High Court judge in July 2004 and she was appointed as Chief High Court Judge with effect from 1 February 2010.
 She remained in that position until her appointment to the Court of Appeal in 2015.

-As Chief High Court Judge, Winkelmann introduced reforms aimed at improving accessibility to the High Court's processes in its civil jurisdiction, improving the timeliness with which the Court dealt with both civil and criminal matters, and improving public understanding of the work of the Courts.
+As Chief High Court judge, Winkelmann introduced reforms aimed at improving accessibility to the High Court's processes in its civil jurisdiction, improving the timeliness with which the Court dealt with both civil and criminal matters, and improving public understanding of the work of the Courts.
 These initiatives included the reintroduction of the publication of annual reports for the High Court, which included the Court reporting against judgment timeliness standards, and the introduction of the Higher Courts (now Senior Courts) Twitter account to improve communications with the public.

 She has spoken regularly on issues concerning the just and efficient operation of the Courts, and access to justice.
 This was the topic of her 2014 Ethel Benjamin address, ‘Access to justice, who needs lawyers?’

 In 2011, following the devastating Canterbury earthquakes, Winkelmann worked with Justice Miller to set up the Earthquake List in Christchurch.
 The objective of that List was to enable proceedings flowing out of the Christchurch earthquake to be dealt with promptly and in a time frame that met the needs of the community.
 Winkelmann was jointly awarded the Australasian Institute of Judicial Administration Award for Excellence in 2013, for her work in judicial administration flowing out of the Christchurch earthquake.

-Winkelmann also worked with other Heads of Bench to establish Court procedures, including opening and closing of the Court day, so that the Court's processes better reflect the two founding cultures of New Zealand, Māori and Pakeha.
+Winkelmann also worked with other Heads of Bench to establish Court procedures, including opening and closing of the Court day, so that the Court's processes better reflect the two founding cultures of New Zealand, Māori and Pākehā.

 Winkelmann joined the Court of Appeal Bench on 1 June 2015.
-She held roles as the Chief Justice's representative on the Council of Law Reporting, and the Chair of the Institute of Judicial Studies.
+She held roles as the chief justice's representative on the Council of Law Reporting, and the Chair of the Institute of Judicial Studies.
 The institute (now Te Kura Kaiwhakawā) provides continued education to judges.